Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 Bring your binoculars and be prepared to witness nature’s most incredible spectacle.

-We will look for leopards and cheetah on trees, lions mating in the tall grasses, large herds of zebra and impala, towering giraffes often in small groups and very large elephant families with animals of all ages.
+We will look for leopards and cheetah on trees, lions mating in the tall grasses, large herds of zebra and impala, towering giraffes often in small groups and very large elephant families with members of all ages.

-Animals can get really close to our safari vehicles, sometimes less than a meter from your window.
 We’ll pop the car’s roof up and stop to admire the big cats and the many unbothered animals, not scared of humans.

 At sunset, we will get back to camp to marvel at the sun setting behind the hills by the camp fire or pick a spot for a sundowner with a view.